spiceai/docs/spiceaidocs/docs/data-connectors/graphql.md

 - The GraphQL data connector does not support pagination.
 - The GraphQL data connector does not support variables in the query.
 - Acceleration only works with `arrow` engine.
 Support for other engines is in progress.
-- You need to specify path to an object or array (preferably array) in the JSON response using `json_path` parameter.
-More fine grained access will be supported in future.
+- Object or array handling in the response is required by using the `json_path` parameter.

 ## Configuration